-We ensure that we have an organizational structure that enables and supports the effective operation of our governance system.
+ERV Nordic ensures an organizational structure that enables and supports the effective operation of our governance system.
 In particular, the prerequisites for an appropriate governance system are fulfilled on the following core issues:

-- Appropriate and transparent organizational structure (business organization), - Definition of tasks, responsibility of reporting lines, - Adequate separation of responsibilities, - Establishment of organizational procedures, - Implementation of organizational arrangements, - Documentation of the structure and process organization, - Internal audit of the governance system, - Establish written guidelines, review and compliance, - Interaction between the BoM and the BoD, - Key functions, and - Creation and implementation of emergency plans.
+- Appropriate and transparent organizational structure (business organization), - Definition of tasks, responsibility of reporting lines, - Adequate separation of responsibilities, - Establishment of organizational procedures, - Implementation of organizational arrangements, - Documentation of the structure and process organization, - Internal audit of the governance system, - Establish written guidelines, review and compliance, - Interaction between the BoM and the BoD, - · Key functions, and - Creation and implementation of emergency plans.